SuffolkLITLab/legal-tech-class/docs/classes/small-firms/2024-spring-legal-tech.md

 Tuesdays 02:00PM - 03:50PM, Sargent Hall, Room 305

-This course makes extensive use of Microsoft Teams, and does not use the Canvas online course management system.
-You will be invited to join the Microsoft Team.
-Teams will be used for turning in assignments and viewing grades and rubrics.
+This course uses the
+Canvas online course management system.
+However, you may be encouraged to use Microsoft Teams to contact the instructor or to make use of office hours by other members of the Suffolk LIT Lab, including volunteers.

 In the event of bad weather, we may have class over Zoom, but the default will be in-person attendance.